Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Models and methods

 The expectation value of a local observable $\mathcal{A}$ is determined by the reduced density operator $\rho$ of the spins participating non-trivially in the observable~$\mathcal{A}$.
 Two simulations using different maximum bond dimension $\chi_1$ and $\chi_2$ typically give different density operators $\rho_1$ and $\rho_2$, and we can consider the squared difference in expectation value of the observable~$\mathcal{A}$ for the two simulations.
 This is upper-bounded by

 where

 is the squared Hilbert-Schmidt (HS) distance between the operators $\rho_1$ and $\rho_2$ (see Appendix~\ref{app:Bounds} for additional details).
-Since multiple many-body pure states are consistent with the same reduced density operator, we consider the former to be microstates and the latter to be macrostates.
+Since multiple many-body pure states are consistent with the same reduced density operator, we consider the former to be microstates and the latter to correspond to macroproperties.